 Scott also served as the top Assistant Coach at Okaloosa-Walton (Fla.)
 College (currently known as Northwest Florida State College) helping the team to a 23-5 record and a JUCO top 25 national ranking.
 Scott was very instrumental in helping all seven sophomores receive their degrees and obtain scholarships to division one programs.

-Additionally, Scott was the Head Boys’ Basketball Coach at Chipley (FL) High School where he guided the team to a 19-9 record and the District 2-3A championship and Middleton High School in Tampa, FL.
+Additionally, Scott was the Head Boys’ Basketball Coach at Chipley (FL) High School where he guided the team to a 19-9 record and the District 2-3A championship, and he coached Middleton High School in Tampa, FL.

 Scott also worked as a Graduate Assistant at Florida A & M University, where he assisted the Rattlers to the 2004 Mid-Eastern Athletic Conference title and NCAA tournament win over Lehigh in the play-in game before falling to top-ranked Kentucky in the first round.

-Scott also earned his bachelor's degree from Florida A&M in 2002 and received his master's degree from Florida A&M in 2005.
+Scott earned his Bachelor of Science Degree in Physical Education from Florida A&M in 2002 and received his Master of Science Degree in Education with a concentration in Sports and Leisure Management from Florida A&M in 2005.
 He and his wife, Jennifer, have two children – Trey and Addison.

 |Position:||Associate Head Coach|